 - obtaining and reviewing information on each component of underwriters compensation for other recent similar sales.

 - Develop an understanding of prevailing market conditions, evaluate key economic and financial indicators, and assess how these indicators likely will affect the timing and outcome of the pricing.
-Obtain a pricing book from the underwriter and/or the financial advisor which would include the following information:
+Obtain a pricing book from the underwriter and/or the Municipal Advisor which would include the following information:

-- the supply and expected demand for municipal bonds;
+- supply and expected demand for municipal bonds;

-- the release of key economic indicators, actual or anticipated actions by regulatory or political bodies, and other factors that might affect the capital markets;
+- release of key economic indicators, actual or anticipated actions by regulatory or political bodies, and other factors that might affect capital markets;

-- the interest rates and current market yields of recently priced and outstanding bonds with similar characteristics;
+- interest rates and current market yields of recently priced and outstanding bonds with similar characteristics, preferably from nearby issuers;

-- the interest rates and interest rate indices for bonds with similar characteristics provided by independent services that track pricing performance; and
+- interest rates and interest rate indices for bonds with similar characteristics provided by independent services that track pricing performance; and,

-- Issuers should be aware they have an important role in determining how bonds will be allocated among syndicate members.
+- Issuers should be aware they have an important role in determining how bonds will be allocated among syndicate members, if any.
 Issuers should consider order priority and the designation policies in reviewing the preliminary pricing wire and the Agreement Among Underwriters prior to the sale.
 To a large extent the designation policy controls the distribution of underwriter compensation among the syndicate members.

-- Request that the senior managing underwriter propose a consensus pricing scale on the day prior to the pricing that represents the individual views of the members of the underwriting syndicate and obtain a number of interest rate scales from other syndicate members.
+- Request that the senior managing underwriter propose a consensus pricing scale on the day prior to the pricing that represents the individual views of the members of the underwriting syndicate and obtain multiple interest rate scales from syndicate members.

 - Evaluate carefully whether structural features, such as call features and original issue discount, that impact the true interest cost (TIC) of a bond offering, but limit future flexibility in managing the debt portfolio, will result in greater overall borrowing costs.

-- During the marketing of the bonds, the issuer should have sufficient current market information, have real-time access to the order book (through themselves or their municipal advisor), and be in close contact with the lead underwriter.
-Consider repricing at lower interest rates at the end of the order period, giving consideration to order flow and order volumes.
+- During the pricing of the bonds, the issuer should have sufficient current market information, have real-time access to the order book (through themselves or their Municipal Advisor), and be in close contact with the lead underwriter.
+Consider repricing at lower interest rates at the end of the order period, with consideration to order flow and order volumes.

 - Issuers should be aware they also have an important role in determining how bonds will be allocated among investors.
-Discuss with the underwriter and municipal advisor accounts that are buy-and-hold investors versus short-term investors (“flippers”) and the impact these accounts had, and will have, on the bond pricing.
+Discuss with the underwriter and municipal advisor accounts that are buy-and-hold investors versus short-term investors “flippers” and the impact these accounts will have on the bond pricing.
 The issuer should review the proposed allotments of the bonds to ensure achievement of the issuer’s objectives.

-- Evaluate the bond sale after its completion to assess the level of up-front costs of issuance, including whether the underwriters’ compensation was fair given the level of effort and market conditions; and the pricing of the bonds, both in terms of the overall TIC and on a maturity-by-maturity basis.
+- Evaluate the bond sale after its completion to assess the level of up-front costs of issuance, including whether the underwriters’ compensation was fair given the level of effort and market conditions, as well as pricing of the bonds, both in terms of the overall TIC and on a maturity-by-maturity basis.

-- GFOA Best Practice, Selecting and Managing the Method of Sale of State and Local Government Bonds, 2008.
+- GFOA Best Practice, Selecting and Managing the Method of Sale of State and Local Government Bonds

-- GFOA Best Practice, Selecting Underwriters for Negotiated Bond Sales, 2008.
+- GFOA Best Practice, Selecting Underwriters for Negotiated Bond Sales